ravikkumar777/Roblox-Friend-Remover/README.md

 - ✅ Select friends using checkboxes
 - 🗑️ Delete selected friends with one click
 - 🎨 Custom animated GUI with draggable panel
 - ⚙️ Built-in settings to upload your own background
-- 👤 Live preview of selected users (avatar + username)

 ---